Select Department

 The Pros & Cons Of A Wireless Guitar System (Buyers Guide)

-Wireless technology is thriving in all aspects of electronic products, with cables almost completely a thing of the past!
-In particular, the range of wireless guitar systems available has significantly improved over the last few years.
-Giving you all the freedom you need to move around whether you’re performing live on-stage or just rehearsing with your band.
-As well as preventing any hazards that come with it, such as unplugging or tripping over cables.
+These fantastic pieces of equipment give you all the freedom you need to move around whether you’re performing live on-stage or just rehearsing with your band.
+Plus, you’ll avoid many of the classic hazards that come with the old style of gear, such as unplugging or tripping over cables.

 Electric Guitarist